linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes.md

 What does all this mean?

-Hyundai sells  $774MM face value of asset-backed bonds, where the assets are car loans with$ 855.5MM Aggregate Principal Balance
+Hyundai sells  \$774MM face value of asset-backed bonds, where the assets are car loans with\$ 855.5MM Aggregate Principal Balance

 However, some of these car loans are low-interest car loans Hyundai has offered has sales inducements e.g.  $0\%$  APR loans

 - These loans are worth less than their face value.
 To account for that, Hyundai calculates the Yield Supplement Overcollateralization Amount, which is intended to be the difference between the face value of these loans and what they're actually worth
-- Initially, this amount is  $57.5 \mathrm{MM}, so$ Hyundai adjusts the Aggregate Principal Balance downward by this much, so the Adjusted Pool Balance (APB) is  $855.5 \mathrm{MM} -$ 57.5MM = $798MM
+- Initially, this amount is  $57.5 \mathrm{MM}, so$ Hyundai adjusts the Aggregate Principal Balance downward by this much, so the Adjusted Pool Balance (APB) is  $855.5 \mathrm{MM} -$ 57.5MM = \$798MM
- - And therefore, the Overcollateralization is $798MM - $744MM = $24MM, which is 3% of the APB
+ - And therefore, the Overcollateralization is $798MM - $744MM = \$24MM, which is 3% of the APB
 - So Hyundai says this pool starts with  $3\%$  overcollateralization

 Hyundai also pays cash of \(4MM, which constitutes the initial Reserve Account Balance.
 Notice that this is \(0.5\%\) of the initial APB